Here is a quick look at the most commonly requested info on how to make print ready files.

 Remember to design so that all vital information such as phone numbers and addresses are 1/8" inside the final trim line of your print job.
 This is known as the critical print area.

 Get a deep, rich black by using all CMYK inks: cyan60, magenta40, yellow40, black100.
-Rich blacks are not suggested with tree-free printing or uncoated card stocks.
+Rich black is not suggested for text or cards printed on the Indigo press.

 Going for that Extra Special Print Effect

 When printing extra print effects beyond CMYK, like spot gloss, foil stamping, foil effects, white ink on chipboard, its highly suggested to save it on it's own layer or even better, its own page or separate file.
 For all the effects listed above, you simply use black where you want the print effect and white where you don't.
 No greyscale, screens or photographs can be used for print effects, however monochromatic bitmap files (line art) can be used at a minimum resolution of 600 dpi.
 Your final file must be setup in a vector-based program such as Illustrator or CorelDRAW.

 This is the most popular specialty effect printed right now and its because you can customize foil colours with CMYK values that are printed on top of the silver layer you setup.
 This means you literally double your colour palette.
 Foil effects works best on lighter colours.
 The darker and more saturated the CMYK colour is, the less effect the foil effect will have.
 Do not use very thin and small text and artwork for foil effects.
 For best results, use large areas or fonts 12pt and above.
 For best results on a simply standard silver foil is to print 15% black on top of the foil effect.
 Please contact us for a free sample pack or come into the clubcard store to see lots of examples.

 All flexography sticker orders follow the "critical margin" rule when setting up your file.
 Unless you select a bleed for your flexography sticker order, you must keep all graphics 1/8" away from the trim line of the size selected.